 Not knowing where the strange western woman might be, the trekkers continued on down.
 Richard then goes on to explain some of the rumours they heard once they completed their trek.
 Some rumours coming out of the Tiger Leaping Gorge said that Margo had been murdered by a local trader after a deal to buy some of the expensive and highly-prized local medicinal mushrooms had gone sour.
 Richard rightly points out that this scenario seems improbable, given the remote and inconvenient location of her disappearance.

-Margo's body was found several weeks later at a large tree near the Shuo-La pass, and the Yunnan PSB are now investigating the case.
+After an extensive search by local residents and police, Margo's body was eventually found several weeks later on a remote trail at a large tree near the Shuo-La pass.
+Her small dog was also with her and was still alive.
 It appears likely that she simply underestimated the harsh conditions of the trek and the difficulty of the terrain that she would encounter.
 As another very experienced Australian trekker, Clem Lindenmayer, had discovered a couple of years earlier on the Minya Konka kora in Sichuan, solo trekking in Kham can easily be fatal.

 While Margo Carter was well known as a guide on the Tiger Leaping Gorge, the conditions on the Kawa Karpo kora are a whole world away and require a much higher level of trekking skills and experience.